1. Home

 Fix Chrome Software Reporter Tool High Power Usage on Windows 10

 The first thing you should do is close all Chrome windows that you have open.
 Wait for a while to see if power usage goes down.
 If it doesn’t, open Task Manager and check if Chrome is still running.
 If it is, expand it and see what processes are running under it.
-If you see Software reporter tool, select it, and click End Task at the bottom right.
+If you see the Chrome Software Reporter Tool listed, select it, and click End Task at the bottom right.

 Run Chrome again and check if it causes the power usage to spike again.
 If it doesn’t, your problem is solved.
 The power spike was likely just a fluke.
 If the power does spike again, or it does so often whenever you’re running Chrome, then try the next fix.